sillsdev/l10nsharp/README.md

 L10NSharp is a .NET localization library for Windows Forms applications.
 It collects strings which needs localization when your application first runs and saves them in a Translation Memory eXchange (TMX) file.
 It can also dynamically collect strings at runtime.

+The `master` branch works with TMX files, the `xliff` branch with XLIFF files as translation memory.

 ## L10NSharpExtender

 To localize a Windows Forms form or control, simply add the `L10NSharpExtender`.
 It will automatically collect all the localizable strings on your form or control and its children.